 Wakefield District Sight Aid was formed in 1869.
-We are proud to have been serving local people in our community for 150 years.
+We are proud to have been serving local people in our community for over 150 years.
 We are here to support anyone living with low vision, their families, carers and sight care professionals across the Wakefield District.

 Our vision is a world where people living with sight loss have access to the same opportunities and quality of life as fully sighted people.